-If a Party's Advisor of choice refuses to comply with the University's established rules of decorum for the hearing as detailed in [Advisor form], the University may require the Party to use a different Advisor which may be a University-appointed Advisor.
+If a Party's Advisor of choice refuses to comply with the University's established rules of decorum for the hearing as detailed in the Advisor Guidance and Designation Form, the University may require the Party to use a different Advisor which may be a University-appointed Advisor.
 If a University-appointed Advisor refuses to comply with the rules of decorum, the University may provide that Party with a different Advisor to conduct cross-examination on behalf of that Party.